Dillard's, Inc. research snapshot

 MetricValueSourceLast verified

-Capital returnsThe latest regular quarterly dividend was $0.30 per share; special dividends have occurred and should not be treated as recurring income without confirmationDillard’s investor relations and StockAnalysis dividend historyJuly 12, 2026
+Capital returnsThe regular quarterly dividend is $0.30 per share; a $30.00 special dividend was declared in December 2025.
+Special dividends should not be treated as recurring income without confirmation.Dillard’s investor relations and StockAnalysis dividend historyAugust 3, 2026

 Frequently Asked Questions